TrapBag® for Temporary Cofferdams

 Why Use TrapBag®?

-- They require fewer materials and less heavy equipment to deploy.
+- Need fewer materials and less heavy equipment to deploy.

 How to Deploy TrapBag® Cofferdam Bags

-You’ll need a spreader bar for your excavator or skid steer to lift these special bags into place.
-Then follow these simple steps to install your cofferdam bags.
+You’ll need a spreader bar on your excavator or skid steer to lift the bags.
+From there, deployment runs in four steps.

 -